Product

 Can I upgrade an all-in-one desktop later?

 Very few all-in-ones allow meaningful upgrades.
-Some business models like the Lenovo ThinkCentre M90a offer tool-less access to storage and RAM, but most consumer all-in-ones seal everything in.
+Some business models like the Lenovo ThinkCentre M90a offer access to storage and RAM, but most consumer all-in-ones seal everything in.
 Buy the specs you need from the start.

 Is the iMac worth the premium over Windows all-in-ones?